txtatech/frac-crawl/README.md

 # frac-crawl
-A fractal encoding Python script that generates fractal images based on a given text input, builds a central ledger, and updates the metadata of the images.
-Then builds a JSON lattice with a coordinate mapping system to create a seamless self-referencing fractal terrain.
+A fractal encoding framework written in Python that generates fractal images based on a given text input, builds a central ledger, and updates the metadata of the images.
+It then builds a JSON lattice with a coordinate mapping system to create a seamless self-referencing fractal terrain.

 It splits the text into chunks, encodes each chunk into a fractal image, and saves the images along with the corresponding decoded text.
-It is intended for large text datasets as fractals but can be adjusted for smaller sets of text.
+It is intended to preserve large text datasets as fractals but can be adjusted for smaller sets of text and other uses.

 ### Dependencies